 Most medications are allowed on planes.
 You can bring injectable medications (like an insulin pen or peptides).
 Make sure to tell the TSA officer that you have diabetes or use peptides and clearly identify these items.
 If you need needles or syringes to inject the medication, it’s okay to have them in your carry-on.
 This is only okay if you have your injectable medication along with them.

-Make sure you pack your prescriptions in your carry-on, just in case your checked luggage gets lost.
-Also, this will help if customs go through your luggage and has any questions about your prescriptions; you can address it right then and there.
+Always make sure to pack your prescriptions in your carry-on in case your checked luggage gets lost.
+If customs go through your bags and has any questions about your prescriptions, you can address them right then and there.

-Make sure you keep your prescriptions in the original, clearly, labeled containers.
-The last thing you want to do is give the impression that you are traveling with medication that was not prescribed for your use.
+Keep your prescriptions in the original, clearly, labeled containers.
+The last thing you want to do is give the impression that you are traveling with medication prescribed to someone else.

-This “vacation override” is an exception allowed by your insurance company so that you are able to have essential medications with you while you are on vacation.
-Note that usually your insurance company will only allow one “vacation override” per calendar year so choose wisely when you are using this amazing feature on your insurance plan.
+This vacation override is an exception your insurance company allows to refill your medication early to have essential medications with you while you’re on vacation or traveling abroad.
+Your insurance company will usually only allow one vacation override per calendar year, so be careful when you are using this benefit of your insurance plan.

-You can either call your customer service number on the back of your insurance card or contact your local pharmacist and ask them to start the process for you.
-You will have to provide certain details such as when you will be leaving for and returning from your vacation.
+You can call the customer service number on the back of your insurance card or contact your local pharmacist and ask them to start the process for you.
+You will have to provide specific details about your upcoming travels, such as when you’ll leave and return from your vacation.

 In my experience, the brand names of the drugs are different.
-As long as you know the generic name of the medication you are taking, the pharmacist will be able to fill your prescription with the same medication (generic).
-Be careful when shopping for medications in pharmacies located in extremely warm climates/ countries.
+However, if you know the medication’s generic name, the pharmacist will fill your prescription with the same medication.